kojix2/crython/README.md

 - Symbol conversion: Crystal cannot create Symbols at runtime, so Python strings cannot be converted to Crystal Symbols.
 - Union types: Converting Python collections with mixed types to Crystal collections with union types is not fully supported.
-- Performance: There is some overhead in type conversion between Crystal and Python.

 ## Building Examples with Custom Python Library